Commodore 64 and 128

 In September 1988, Commodore released the 128D (D for "Desktop"), which had a separate keyboard and drive/PSU unit with a 1571 disk drive fitted internally.
 The desktop design came in an all-plastic case, depending upon when and where it was purchased (metal was the Cost-reduced model).
 The 128D models had a list price of $599 USD.
 Shortly after, Commodore managed to produce a cost-reduced version of the 128D, called the 128DCR, which had a metal casing but kept the plastic front panel and it lost the keyboard dock, and some internal connectors.

-The C64's image got a cosmetic refresh in May 1986 with the casing being changed to a more sleek, sophisticated style, very similar to the Commodore 128.
+The C64's image got a cosmetic refresh in May 1986 with the casing being changed to a more sleek, sophisticated style, to match the image of the new Commodore 128.
 It was called the Commodore 64C.
 The style fit better with the competitors offerings of the time, and Commodore even gave the same treatment to some of its better selling peripherals, including the popular 1541 disk drive (aptly called the 1541C).
-The 64C also got newer versions of the popular SID, VIC and other I/O chips, and the whole machine ran on 9V compared to 12V for the original 64.
-The 64C, however, did not sell well, as at this time it was now up against the new range of 16-bit computers including Commodore's own Amiga and the Atari ST.
+Later Commodore also released the 1541-II model as well as a new 3.5" 800KB floppy drive called the 1581.
+The 64C also got newer versions of the popular SID, VIC and other I/O chips, and the new machine ran on 9V compared to 12V for the original 64.
+The 64C, however, did not sell as well as its forebear, as at this time it was now up against the new range of 16-bit computers including Commodore's own Amiga and the Atari ST.

 In 1990, a games console version of the C64 arrived on the scene, as the C64GS (C64 Games System).
 The cartridge port of the original PCB was repositioned to be vertical-mounted and a modified ROM replaced the BASIC interpreter with a boot screen to inform the user to insert a game cartridge.
 At its introduction Commodore promised 100 software titles would be available on cartridge, but the final number fell far short of this.
 The C64GS never sold outside of Europe, and was another Commodore commercial failure, with only approximately 80,000 units built and around 25% of these were sold.
 As a result, these models are now very rare and sought after by collectors.